unneon/glotter/README.md

 #### Writing code

-Full code is available in [test/bfs/main.cpp](test/bfs/main.cpp) file.

-Since these algorithms are complicated and the result is supposed to look nice, `glotter` needs more information about code than basic debuggers want.
-However, the API is designed so that work and LoC required are as small as possible, allowing for quick debugging.

-What you need to do is:
+Full example programs with glotter are available in [test/bfs/main.cpp](test/bfs/main.cpp) and [test/lca/main.cpp](test/lca/main.cpp).
+To see an example of how to add glotter to a ready app, study shown earlier commit [e93c7e4](https://github.com/matcegla/glotter/commit/e93c7d4dd7906396fb8dc6300d193f7809072bbb).
+Below is an explanation what you need to add and what it does.

 ```cpp
 // Include the header
 #include <glotter.hpp>